-Facilities to help your study
+Facilities to help your studies

-Within the Faculty we run four dedicated specialist labs, again available 24 hours a day, when not being used for classes.
+Our faculty runs four dedicated specialist labs, again available 24 hours a day, when not being used for classes.
 These run specific software, such as Matlab, on Linux (Fedora), but can also be used for Windows applications.

-Our Science Research Investment Fund (SRIF) High Performance Computing (HPC) cluster consists of 128 processors in HS21 high-density blade servers from IBM linked to terascale storage.
-The cluster is used to run high-intensity simulations for research through a Condor pool.
+To support our research and student projects, we have extensive specialist computing facilities.
+Our Science Research Investment Fund (SRIF) High Performance Computing (HPC) cluster which consists of 128 processors in HS21 high-density blade servers from IBM linked to terascale storage.
+The cluster is used to run high-intensity simulations for research through a condor pool.

 This varies from analyses of turbo codes for steganalysis, simulations of sensory processing in the brain, through to large-scale processing of text corpora.
-The HPC also provides us with a foundation for our Grid-based research projects.
+The HPC also provides us with a foundation for our grid-based research projects.
 On top of the HPC, we also have 22 other high performance Linux servers.

 To support collaboration we also have an Access Grid Node (AGN).
 This provides us with a six metre screen for simultaneous video conferencing, presentation sharing and software demonstration, with interactive whiteboard capabilities and an induction loop provided for the hard of hearing.